The State of Florida Issues COVID-19 Updates

-- FDOT has closed its SunPass Customer Service Walk-In Centers located throughout the state.
+- Effective Monday, March 23, FDOT is closing its SunPass Customer Service Walk-In Centers located throughout the state, including:

 - FDOT coordinated with transit agencies throughout the state to ensure the safe return of the Florida residents who were quarantined in Georgia and had previously been aboard the Grand Princess voyage outside of California.

 - FDOT has provided portable roadway signage and is coordinating with other state and local agencies to help ensure mobility around the temporary testing site in Broward County.
 FDOT is publicizing testing site information regularly on its social media channels.